 (3) Nursing facilities that provide nursing facility services free of charge to all residents.

-The Department will continue to assess nonexempt nursing facilities at two rates.
-For FY 2020-2021 an assessment rate of $4.61 which represents a decrease of $2.69 from last year's rate will apply to the following five categories of nursing facilities:
+For FY 2020-2021, the Department is proposing to continue to assess nonexempt nursing facilities at two rates.
+The Department is proposing to assess a rate of $7.27 to the following five categories of nursing facilities:

 • County nursing facilities.